komikku-app/komikku-extensions/CONTRIBUTING.md

 ## Getting help

 - Join [the Discord server](https://discord.gg/tachiyomi) for online help and to ask questions while developing your extension.
+When doing so, please ask it in the `#programming` channel.
 - There are some features and tricks that are not explored in this document.
 Refer to existing extension code for examples.

 ## Writing an extension